Zaicon/InfiniteChestsV3/README.md

 - Allows players to destroy all empty chests automatically.
 [TODO]
 - Allows players to allow only certain users and/or groups to access protected chests.
 - Allows players to search the entire chest database for specific items.
+- Supports usage of Key of Light/Key of Night items.

 ### Things this plugin will not do (as of now):
 * Chest name support.
 Chest names are stored in tile data, which would be very costly to implement.